Eleventy Starter Ghost

 Customisation

 The Eleventy Starter for Ghost is configured to source content from https://eleventy.ghost.io.
-This can be changed in the .env
+This can be changed in the.env

 file that comes with the starter.

-Change the GHOST_API_URL
+GHOST_API_URL

 value to the URL of the site.
 For Ghost(Pro) customers, this is the Ghost URL ending in .ghost.io, and for people using the self-hosted version of Ghost, it’s the same URL used to view the admin panel.